petrepa/ESPHome-VideoDoorbell/README.md

 | 12V PSU                      | idk     | I'm sure you have something laying around.      |
 | 3.3V PSU                     | idk     |                                                 |

 Since I ended up having much of what I needed already laying around, I do not have a completely full bill of materials.
-But I 16$ + some idk = approx 20$?
+But 16$ + some idk = approx 20$?

 ## How
 - Flash your ESP32.
 [Here is my ESPHome code](https://github.com/petrepa/ESPHome-Doorbell/blob/master/esphome_doorbell.yaml)